DIY Faux Metal Number Tags

 Hello, Graphics Fairy friends!
-Diana from Dreams Factory here, are you ready for another creative get together?
-I hope you are, because today I’m going to show you how to make these super chic and amazing, can’t believe I haven’t made them sooner DIY Faux Enamel Number Tags! 🙂 I would say these beauties are a must in any home, they can be ‘that special something’ that could add a little bit of chicness to your decor.
+Diana from Dreams Factory here and today I’m going to show you how to make these super chic DIY Faux Metal Number Tags!
+I would say these beauties are a must in any home, they can be ‘that special something’ that could add a little bit of chicness to your decor.
 Not to mention they are simply perfect for organizing … all in a stylish way!

 —-> CLICK HERE TO DOWNLOAD THE FULL SIZE PRINTABLE PDF <—-